TomokiMiyauci/unitest/matcher/README.md

 preset: `jestExtendedMatcherMap`

-Use `.toHaveNthReturnedWith` to test the specific value that a mock function returned for the nth call.
+Use `.toHaveNthReturnedWith` to test the specific value that a mock object returned for the nth call.

 ```ts